Support this project

 0%

 AI agrees with you 88% of the time.
 Humans only agree 22%.
-That's a 4x gap.
-Your AI isn't thinking — it's performing.
+That's a 4x gap — and it isn't accidental.
+It's by design.
+And it's testable.
+Try it right now.

 AI agreement88%